-If you have multiple letters of recommendation already uploaded to ERAS, think about which ones you would release to programs during SOAP.
+- Consider your Letters of Recommendation (LOR)If you have multiple letters of recommendation already uploaded to ERAS, think about which ones you would release to programs during SOAP.
 If all your LOR's were from orthopedic surgeons and you are now planning to focus on a family medicine position, consider reaching out to other physicians who can speak to your abilities in the clinic.
-As a reminder, those who write a letter of recommendation for you will be expected to upload it directly to ERAS through the Letter of Recommendation Portal (LoRP).
+As a reminder, those who write a letter of recommendation for you will be expected to upload it directly to ERAS through the Letter of Recommendation Portal (LoRP). - Update and Review Personal statement-Review your personal statement.
+If it includes references to a specific specialty, be sure to update if you intend to apply to a different specialty(ies).
+You may also consider updating relevant experiences or other details.
+You can list a college representative's name and contact information in your personal statement, which you would upload to MyERAS.
+If you would like a program to contact and speak to a College representative, please include the following at the bottom of your personal statement:

-If you would like a program to contact and speak to a College representative, please include the following at the bottom of your personal statement.
+If you would like to speak to a College representative about my application, please contact:

-If you would like to speak to a College representative about my application, please contact: Dr. Susan Enright, DO Director of Clerkship Curriculum Enright4@msu.edu
+Dr. Susan Enright, DO Associate Dean of Clerkship Enright4@msu.edu Kim Peck, MBA

-Kim Peck, MBA Director of the Office of Academic and Career Guidance peckkimm@msu.edu
+Director of the Office of Academic and

+Career Advising

+peckkimm@msu.edu

-Part 2: Plan A vs. Plan B
+PART 2: PLAN A VS. PLAN B